-I’ve resisted this one for years but it turned out to be a great decision in the end.
+I resisted this one for years, but it turned out to be a great decision.
 Cable TV has a way of sneaking into your life and establishing itself as a necessity.
-You start thinking of it as indispensable just like you would of utilities.
+You start thinking of it as indispensable, just like you would of utilities.

-But the reality is it’s just an expensive distraction you can easily live without.
-A simple high definition amplified antenna, mine cost around $30, will give you all the local channels, news, TV shows, and sports.
+But really it’s just an expensive distraction you can easily live without.
+A simple high-definition amplified antenna (mine cost around $30) gives you local channels, news, TV shows, and sports.
 Just about everything else you can think of is going to be available online.
 There are lots of free movies and free TV shows to pick from.

 Cancel Subscriptions You Don’t Use

-It should only take a few minutes to get your library card, you will typically be required to show some proof of address such as a utility bill so bring it with you along with an ID.
+It only takes a few minutes to get your library card.
+You are typically required to show proof of address, so bring an ID.
 But to be sure check with the library’s website for their specific requirements.

-Besides the clear benefit of being able to read books for free (check out the WorldCat site to find books in libraries near you), you can also take advantage of the audiobook offerings that are available through numerous apps for your smartphone, such as Libby.
-It’s just like any other audiobook app except it uses your library card number to borrow audiobooks for free.
-That’s right, you get to listen to free audiobooks.
+Besides being able to read books for free (check out the WorldCat site to find books in libraries near you), you can also take advantage of free audiobook offerings that are available through numerous apps for your smartphone, such as Libby, which uses your library card number to borrow audiobooks.

 Buy Used Books

 Buy used books whenever you can, assuming you favor printed books to e-books and audiobooks.
 New books are expensive, and once read often end up on the shelf collecting dust.
 There is a pleasing aesthetic to a full bookshelf, but that bookshelf could just as easily be filled with second-hand books and at a fraction of the cost.

 Buy Used Items On Sites Like Craigslist